warpdotdev/docs/docs/help/known-issues.md

 ## SSH

 To enable Blocks over SSH, Warp uses an SSH Wrapper function; navigate to settings > features if you need to disable it.
-Please see  [Troubleshooting SSH](../features/warpify/ssh.md#troubleshooting-ssh) for more info on workarounds to SSH issues.
+Please see [Troubleshooting Legacy SSH](../features/warpify/ssh-legacy.md#troubleshooting-ssh) for more info on workarounds to SSH issues, or see [the new SSH Page](../warpify/features/ssh) for more on the upcoming features.

 ## Online features don't work